OSX-RSPlug-a/AutomationOpenSearchclick/README.md

 # AutomationOpenSearchclick

-This project is a test of selenium automatic open the brawser, search and click the subject.
+This project is a test to open automatic the browser, search and click the subject.

 Tecnologies: